UKTV

 UKTV Media Limited, trading as UKTV, is a British multi-channel broadcaster, which, since 2019, has been wholly owned by BBC Studios (formerly BBC Worldwide), a commercial subsidiary of the BBC.
-It was formed on 1 November 1992 through a joint venture between the BBC and Thames Television.
+It was formed on 1 November 1992 as a joint venture between the BBC and Thames Television.
 It is one of the United Kingdom's largest television companies.

 UKTV's channels are available via a digital satellite or cable subscription in the UK and Ireland.
 The U&Dave, U&Drama, U&Eden, U&W and U&Yesterday channels are also available in the UK on Freeview and Freesat, two free-to-air television services in the UK, as well as on the catch-up service U. Unlike the BBC's main television channels, funded by the television licence, UKTV's channels and online services broadcast commercial advertising and sponsorships.

-Most programmes on the channels are repeat broadcasts of productions from the BBC archives, although the entertainment channels also feature some programmes produced by other companies and UKTV have commissioned a small number of programmes.
+Although many programmes on the channels are repeat broadcasts of productions from the BBC archives, they also broadcast programmes produced by other companies and UKTV have commissioned original programmes, such as Dynamo: Magician Impossible, Taskmaster, Bangers & Cash and the newly rebooted series of Bergerac.
 Playout and other technical services are provided by SES.

 The UKTV channels have broadcast in 16:9 widescreen format since 31 January 2008, although some programmes originally made in 4:3 format are screened in the compromise 14:9 semi-letterbox format.

 History

 Origins (1992–1997)

 UKTV started life as a single channel, UK Gold.
 The original partners behind the channel were the BBC's commercial arm BBC Enterprises and the outgoing ITV contractor Thames Television, although before the launch the American cable operator Cox Enterprises stepped in and took a majority share, 65 percent, in exchange for underwriting the costs of launching the channel.

 UK Gold launched on 1 November 1992, showing reruns of 'classic' archive programming from the archives of the BBC and Thames Television.
 In a sense, UK Gold succeeded British Satellite Broadcasting's Galaxy channel that had originally held these rights from the BBC.

-Later on, United Artists Holding Europe stepped in as part owner, and that ownership eventually became a part of Flextech, which was controlled by the US cable company Tele-Communications Inc. (TCI).
+Later on, United Artists Holding Europe stepped in as part owner, and that ownership eventually became a part of Flextech, which was controlled by the US cable company TCI.
 A second joint-venture satellite channel, called UK Living, began broadcasting on 1 September 1993 with programming targeted at female viewers.
 Also in 1993, Flextech gained its first stake in the station after acquiring TCI's TV interests in Europe.
 In 1996, it started discussions about increasing its stake to gain full control; at that point, Flextech held 27% with Cox (38%), BBC (20%) and Pearson (15%).
 By the Autumn, Flextech held 80% of UK Gold.
 Flextech's main reason for increasing its stake in UK Gold was in anticipation of new talks with the BBC.